When I recently decided to focus my efforts on growing this blog, I have to admit I asked myself the same question. Is blogging dead?

 And what’s better, you can do it on your own time and at your own pace, from anywhere in the world, creating content about something you love to talk about!

-- Is blogging dead in the travel niche?
 Definitely not.
 Even in the midst of a global pandemic, the truth remains: humans love to travel.
 Even when we can’t hop on a plane, we love to think about, read about, and plan for traveling!
 Now’s the time to prepare for when the world opens up.
 There’s no reason you can’t write about amazing places around the world that you’ve either visited or that are on your bucket list!
+Read my post on how to start a travel blog to get up and running today!

 The internet is a funny thing.
 It’s always evolving, but some things stay the same.